SandaTakeru/online-map-linker/README.md

 # Online Map Linker
-This plugin outputs a links to an online map from a point layer.
+This QGIS plugin outputs a links to an online map from a point layer.